This package contains art, text, or software code produced using generative AI.

 - Anchor & Scout Logic:

-Control-M. - The Scout: As you move your token, the overlay updates visibility.
-You can see into new rooms and corridors as if you were moving there, but the movement cost is always calculated from the start of your move.
+- The Scout: As you move your token, the overlay dynamically updates visibility.
+You can see into new rooms and corridors as if you were moving there, but the movement cost is always calculated from your Anchor.

-- Action Point Limit: Automatically highlights the boundary of the 1 AP limit with a thicker border, helping players manage their action economy.
+- Visual Paces & Action Limits: Displays distinct coloured overlays for different movement paces (Creep, Walk, Jog, Run, Sprint, Dash).
+It automatically highlights the boundary of the 1 AP limit with a thicker border, helping players manage their action economy.

 - Metric Support: Automatically detects if a scene is using metres and scales the underlying calculations to match RMU standards.